Skip to main content

 .reset()

-this.sessionManager.reset() - clears cookies and gets a new session.
-It must be called if the request with the current session was unsuccessful.
+this.sessionManager.reset() - clearing cookies and getting a new session.
+Must be called if the request with the current session was unsuccessful.

 .save()